citp/privacy-policy-historical/t/to/top/top5.com.md

 **Your California Privacy Rights**

 CALIFORNIA RESIDENTS PRIVACY RIGHTS Companies that collect personally identifiable information ("PII") from California residents and disclose such information to Third Parties (including affiliated entities) for marketing purposes must, in response to a request by a consumer, either (1) provide a list detailing the categories of information shared and the entities to which such information was provided, or (2) provide a mechanism by which a consumer may opt-out of having their information shared with Third Parties.
-We have elected the second option and you may request that your PII not be shared with Third Parties by sending your request, including your full name, email address and postal address to: [privacy@Top5.com](mailto:privacy@Top5.com), or by mail to California Privacy Information c/o Top5.com, 311 West Third St., Suite 2292, Carson City, NV 89703.
-In accordance with California Civil Code Sec.
+We have elected the second option and you may request that your PII not be shared with Third Parties by sending your request, including your full name, email address and postal address to: [privacy@Top5.com](mailto:privacy@Top5.com), or by mail to California Privacy Information c/o Top5.com,  In accordance with California Civil Code Sec.
 1789.3, California resident users are entitled to know that they may file grievances and complaints with California Department of Consumer Affairs, 400 R Street, Suite 1080, Sacramento, CA 95814; or by phone at 916-445-1254 or 800-952-5210 or by email to [dca@dca.ca.gov](mailto:dca@dca.ca.gov).

 For more information on how your personally identifiable information is collected and used, please read our complete Privacy Policy.